Taxation in Poland

+In Poland, people with the highest incomes are required to pay a solidarity levy, often referred to as the third tax bracket.
+It amounts to 4% on annual income exceeding 1,000,000 PLN.
+The funds collected are allocated to the Solidarity Support Fund for Disabled Persons.

 Value added tax (VAT)

 In 1993, Poland implemented its Value Added Tax system.
 Polish VAT is overseen by VAT acts and the Fiscal Penal Code, and is enforced by the Ministry of Finance.

 Value-Added Tax applies to most trade in goods in Poland.
 23% is the basic rate.
 Lower rates of 8% and 5% also apply for foodstuffs.
 Furthermore, some services are taxed at 0% tax rate or exempted from value-added tax (eg. financial and postal services).

 Income tax scale before 2017

 Income tax scale in 2017

 In 2017, tax rates were changed.
 Now, the tax is calculated using two tables.
 The first table does determine the amount of tax.

 The second table is used to determine the tax-reducing amount from the tax.

 Income tax scale in 2018

 In 2018, the tax scale was again changed.
 Income tax was calculated as follows:

 The second table is used to determine the tax-reducing amount from the tax.